 One of the keys to being productive is naturally knowing how you spend your time.
-If much of your work and time is done on your Mac, Timing 2 is one of the best ways to keep track of the time you’re working in specific applications, websites, documents, and even tasks you do beyond your computer.
+If much of your work and time is done on your Mac, Timing 2 (affiliate link) is one of the best ways to keep track of the time you’re working in specific applications, websites, documents, and even tasks you do beyond your computer.
 Best of it all, Timing is truly automatic.
 It works in the background while you work.

 I only occasionally do work for billable hours, but I still like using Timing because it helps me monitor how much time I’m spending checking email, writing blog posts, doing research, working on freelance jobs, and browsing the Internet.